N-Heterocyclic carbene boryl anion: The "Naked" Boryl Anion

 A "naked" boryl anion, in which there is no cation near the -1 boron, can be synthesized through an amide metathesis reaction.
 What is formed is a borylpotassium dimer, in which the K+ ions interact weakly with both the carbons on the substituents on the nitrogens and also the boron centers.
 The K-B bond distances are >3.1 Å, which is much greater than the sum of the covalent radii.
 Additionally, the N-B-N bond angle is very close to the calculated gas-phase anion, leading to the conclusion that the boryl anion is as "free" as possible.

 Reactivity

+NHC boryl ligands tend to be strong σ donors but π acceptors.

 Bonding with Group 1 and 2 Elements

 When the NHC boryl anion is in the form of a boryllithium salt, it has displayed reactivity with CO, one of the most important building blocks in the industrial field.
 The complex goes through an insertion reaction, where the CO is inserted into the B-Li bond to make a short-lived intermediate species.
 This reaction shows promising applications in carbonylative coupling reactions, where CO insertion is necessary.

 In 2007, the first B-Mg single bond was synthesized using an NHC boryl anion as the ligand.
 The B-Mg bonds are slightly longer than the sum of the covalent radii, but this has been attributed to weakened Coulombic interaction due to coordination of the solvent, which was THF in this experiment.
 This solvent interaction also affects the geometry of the molecule, as the crystal structure shows that the Mg atom has a distorted sp3-hybridized center.
 However, the results show that the Mg-B bond has ionic character and can be considered a single bond.
 Another Mg-B bond was synthesized by reacting the NHC boryl anion with a Mg compound in a 2:1 ratio.
 This Mg atom also had a distorted tetrahedral coordination, which was also attributed to the coordination of the solvent (THF).

 The first Be-B bond was reported in 2014, however this bond showed more covalent character, rather than the ionic bond that was reported in the Mg analogue of this complex.
 This complex was formed by reacting two equivalents of the NHC boryl anion with BeCl2 using benzene as the solvent.
 In 2020, however, a very interesting reaction between the NHC boryl anion and Be was reported.
 In this case, the boryl anion was reacted with a Be complex, and rather than forming a bond to, and receiving σ-donation from the boron atom, it reacted with one of the carbons in the backbone of the anion.
 Although the mechanism of this reaction is unclear, it is believed that one of the backbone protons becomes deprotonated, allowing the Be to bind to the positively charged carbons.
 This compound is extremely stable even at room temperature, and more studies are being completed to further understand the mechanism of this reaction.